mercari/git-secrets/README.rst

     script will exit with a non-zero status.
 Each matched line will be written with the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.

+``--scan-between``
+    Scans the repository between two given commit hashes.
+For example `hashA..hashB`.
+    The scan begins AFTER the first hash.
+So, to include `hashA`, you must specify `hashA~1..hashB` as the argument.
+Similarly, for to scan the last commit, use:
+    `HEAD~1..HEAD`.

 ``--list``
     Lists the ``git-secrets`` configuration for the current repo or in the global